Taiwan Energy Information

 Renewable in % Electricity Production

 The country promotes renewables through the "Renewable Energy Development Act" enacted in 2009.
-Amendments to the Act in 2017 raised the renewable capacity target to 27 GW in 2025.
-The objective is to build 1.2 GW of onshore wind, as well as 20 GW of solar (3 GW from rooftop solar and 17 GW from land and floating systems), and 5.7 GW of offshore wind power by 2025.
-In November 2019, the offshore wind target was extended to 5.7 GW by 2025 and 10 GW between 2026 and 2035.
+Amendments to the Act in 2017 raised the renewable capacity target to 27 GW in 2025, corresponding to a 20% share of renewables in the capacity mix in 2025 (investments estimated at US$56.6bn).
+This objective includes 1.2 GW of onshore wind by 2020 (target missed as only 725 MW were installed), 20 GW of solar by 2025 (38% achieved end of 2021), and 5.7 GW of offshore wind by 2025.
+These new capacities are expected to be sufficient to replace nuclear power plants.

 Interactive Chart Taiwan Share of Renewables in Electricity Production (incl hydro)